dilner1/Connect-4/README.md

 - Login Screen

+* Allows users to input their playwer name, if no name is inputted it will throw an error.
+* Inputted usernames show in the color they will play in on screen
+* Start game button changes color and size on hover and navigates to game page.
+* Uses sessionStorage to log user names and pass data to game page

 ## Design Stage:

 This version of connect four gave me inspiration on creaitng my game, although with parts that are certainly too complex for me at this stage.